stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Which invokes the following method comprising the update steps for each particle:
+Which invokes the following method comprising the existing code for each particle:

 ```java
 private void update(Particle p) {